jaroslawjanas/llmw-green-blocks/README.md

 ## Disclaimer

-This project was developed with assistance from Claude 3.7 Sonnet via the Cline VSCode extension.
+This project was developed with assistance fro m Claude 3.7 Sonnet via the Cline VSCode extension.
 All code and documentation were reviewed and approved by a human developer, with proper oversight maintained throughout the development process.